GeniusPilot2016/NeoBleeper/README.md

     ![image](https://github.com/user-attachments/assets/9f5c5a79-5645-4a36-b3f5-f1f4da70259d)

-*These features are only available for the 64-bit architecture version, and the ARM64 version does not have the ability to generate beeps through the system speaker.
+*These features are only available for the 64-bit architecture version, and the ARM64 architecture version does not have the ability to generate beeps through the system speaker.

 ## System Requirements